- Age Range: 7-11 on admission

 “The home work closely with the young people’s educational settings and have regular meetings to ensure all young people are fully supported.
 Young people are engaging well with their education and are achieving.”

 Regulation 44 comments, October 2019

-We provide secure and stable placements and stick by our children to ensure they have a reliable and stable base and are supported by competent, supportive and emotionally predictable adults while they are supported to regulate their stress response in a therapeutic setting in which they can heal.
+We provide secure and stable placements and stick by our children and young people to ensure they have a reliable and stable base and are supported by competent, supportive and emotionally predictable adults while they are supported to regulate their stress response in a therapeutic setting in which they can heal.

-Our ethos in terms of safeguarding is to ensure that our children are kept safe, well parented, and supported through behaviour change by focusing on feelings and stresses underlying.
-We strive to teach our children to safely manage and express their emotions and to work on their internal working model being more positive so that they learn to appropriately trust others, themselves and see their world as safe and filled with potential.
+Our ethos in terms of safeguarding is to ensure that our children and young people are kept safe, well parented, and supported through behaviour change by focusing on feelings and stresses underlying.
+We strive to teach our children and young people to safely manage and express their emotions and to work on their internal working model being more positive so that they learn to appropriately trust others, themselves and see their world as safe and filled with potential.

 “Young people are supported to express themselves with their views and feelings being heard.”

 Social worker, October 2019

 Our focus is in three key areas of our work with children and young people.
 From the start of placement; our role is to support all children to attain a positive transition to: